oracle-livelabs/pts/ai-vector-search-fundamentals/4-approximate_search/approx_search.md

 In this lab, you will:

 * View the Vector Pool
-* Run the vector memory advisor to estimate the space required
 * Create an HNSW vector index on the PARKS table vector column
 * Show index memory usage and information
 * Run approximate similarity searches